Your new design will be uploaded in:

 We spend every Monday morning in our wildlife area, 'The Secret Garden.'
 We call this Muddy Monday.

 We can supply all the children with a full set of fleece-lined waterproofs but ask that parents provide a pair of wellies to keep at school.
-Now that the weather is getting colder, please supply an extra warm layer to wear under the waterproofs and a hat and gloves.
 Thank you.

 PE

 We have two PE sessions each week.
-This term we will be working on multi-skills with small apparatus and movement patterns in our dance sessions.
+This term we will be working on multi-skills with small apparatus and athletics.

-We do indoor PE sessions in bare feet and wear trainers or plimsols for outdoor PE on the yard or the field.
+We wear trainers or plimsols for outdoor PE on the yard or the field.

 Please ensure that all PE kit is clearly labelled with your child's name.
 PE bags should be brought to school on Monday and taken home for a wash at the end of the week.